alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 This is just a small and insignificant example of course, like most examples I'm giving here, but to me properly done OOP (where every type is modeled with classes and every value is some kind of object) just feels right ...
-I like the notion of "*turtles all the way down*", even if you could probably point to things that aren't "turtles", but this also happens in languages that are the epitome of kick-ass turtles-recursion, like Scheme or Smalltalk.
+I like this principle of "*turtles all the way down*", even if you could probably point to things that aren't "turtles", but this also happens in languages that are the epitome of kick-ass turtles-recursion, like Scheme or Smalltalk.